Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Crit.AffectsBelowPercent` can be used to set minimum percentage of their maximum `Strength` that targets must have left to be affected by a critical hit.
   - `Crit.AnimList` can be used to set a list of animations used instead of Warhead's `AnimList` if Warhead deals a critical hit to even one target.
 If `Crit.AnimList.PickRandom` is set (defaults to `AnimList.PickRandom`) then the animation is chosen randomly from the list.
     - `Crit.AnimOnAffectedTargets`, if set, makes the animation(s) from `Crit.AnimList` play on each affected target *in addition* to animation from Warhead's `AnimList` playing as normal instead of replacing `AnimList` animation.
+  - `Crit.SuppressOnIntercept`, if set, prevents critical hits from occuring at all if the projectile the warhead was detonated from a [projectile that was intercepted](#projectile-interception-logic).
   - `ImmuneToCrit` can be set on TechnoTypes to make them immune to critical hits.

 In `rulesmd.ini`: